Chaitannyaa/90DaysOfDevOps/2023/day74/chaitannyaa.md

-# Day 74 - Monitor your AWS EC2 instances with Grafana.
+# Day 74 - Monitor your AWS EC2 instances with Grafana and Prometheus.

 Connect a Linux and Windows EC2 instance with Grafana.
 By doing so, we'll be able to monitor various components of our servers and gain valuable insights into their performance.
 So let's dive right in and get started!